 1. Setting Up a Sandbox Account on PayPal

 To begin testing, you’ll need a PayPal account.
 If you don’t have one already, you can sign up for a PayPal account here.

 Next, you’ll need to go to the PayPal Developer site and use your existing PayPal account to log in.

 Once logged in, look under the Sandbox section in the left menu and click Accounts.

 PayPal will have already created two test accounts for you: one for a Business account and one for a Personal account.

-If you would like to create more test accounts, there are additional instructions available.
+Note: If you would like to create more test accounts, you can check out PayPal’s instructions.

-You’ll need to set up a password for the Personal test account so that you can log in with this account later for a test payment.
-To do this, click on the Personal test email, then click on Profile.
+Next, you’ll need to set up a password for the Personal test account.
+This is so that you can log in with this account later, when you make a test payment.
+To do this, click on the three dots under Manage Accounts for the Personal test email.
+Then, click on View/Edit Account.